 * Also available partially or entirely through the medium of Welsh

 Successful completion of this degree leads to "Early Years Practitioner Status".
 This means that you will have a degree that allows you to work as a professional within an early years setting (subject to appropriate literacy and numeracy qualifications).
 Many students progress to become nursery managers and leaders.
-Furthermore, successful completion of this degree may also lead to progression to a one year primary school teacher training course (PGCE).
-The qualification is also an ideal basis for anyone wishing to work in the social work profession or within different types of educational therapy.
+Successful completion of this degree can also lead to progression to a one year primary school teacher training course (PGCE).
+The qualification is also an ideal basis for anyone wishing to work in social work or within different types of educational therapy.

 How will I learn?